 Clean Air Public Insight Tracker survey results

-The data from 2021 to 2023 was analysed using RStudio.
-No significant difference (p= <0.05) was found between the UK’s four countries; however, significant differences were found over time.
-The results are as follows:
+The data from 2021 to 2024 were analysed using RStudio.
+No significant difference (p = < 0.05) were found between the UK’s four countries, regions, or age groups; however, significant differences were found over time and between genders regarding knowledge of lichens as indicators of air pollution.

 It is difficult to attribute statistical change to a specific cause.
 We will keep updating the analysis when we receive further data from subsequent surveys.